Friday, 24 October 2025

 TABLE TENNIS

 Well done to the children who took part in the Table Tennis tournament at Grove Wood this week.
 Mr Harrington was very impressed with your behaviour and the way you performed on the day.
+A special well done to the girls for winning and progressing on to county finals.

 Year 5/6 Homework Tasks.